skybet/skybet.github.io/_posts/2020-04-02-whats-the-worst-that-can-happen.md

 ## What Was the Plan

-So onto our change.
+So, on to our change.
 The plan was reasonably straightforward.
 - Deploy configuration changes to our production environment in Chef
 - Run chef-client on all the Java application servers to make the configuration changes in a consistent manner
 - Restart the Java applications in sequence to pick up those changes